quantum-engineering-polito/CourseNotes/content/Obsidian Examples.md

 # Transclusion

-You can embed an entire document of part of it in another note by adding an exclamation mark `!` before the correct link, for example `![[#Text decoration]]` will appear as:
+You can embed an entire document or part of it in another note by adding an exclamation mark `!` before the correct link, for example `![[#Text decoration]]` will appear as:

 ![[#Text decoration]]